annawinther/Sprint-Challenge-React-Smurfs/README.md

 - [ ] Mention three tools we can use to make AJAX requests.

-FETCH API - comes from node.js and is a newer
-AXIOS - promised based HTTPclient for node.js and the browser JQUERY - a js library for manipluating the dom and making async calls
+FETCH API - comes from node.js and provides a new api with a more powerful and flexible feature set AXIOS - promised based HTTPclient for node.js and the browser JQUERY - a js library for manipluating the dom and making async calls